ClaudiaRojasSoto/portfolio_1/README.md

 # 📖 [Hello_World] <a name="about-project"></a>

 **[Portfolio_1]**
-This project aims to help learn about branch creation, version control, and GitHub flow, while exercising skills with GitHub commands like pull requests, descriptive commits, and creating easy-to-understand README sections.
+This project showcases my skills in mobile design using Flexbox, Linters, and best practices in HTML and CSS.
+It demonstrates my ability to create responsive designs and follow best practices in version control, making it easy to understand and build upon.

 ## 🛠 Built With <a name="built-with"></a>